SunshadeCorp/EasyBMS_Hardware/README.md

 # EasyBMS_Hardware
-PCB of the EasyBMS as a EAGLE project
+PCB of the EasyBMS as an EAGLE project